fapoli/MoodyLib.SimpleInventory/README.md

 Empties the inventory.
 By default it will trigger a remove item event for each item removed, unless false is specified as the first parameter.

 ### `Inventory.ListItems<T>()`
 List inventory items, where T is the type of items you are storing in the inventory (The scriptable object).
-The response will be a list of ItemCount<T> where each item type (by ID) will be grouped with it's corresponding amount of occurrences.
-It can also be used to filter specific implementations of items (eg: items of type Apple), by specifying it as T.
+The response will be a list of ItemCount<T> where each item type (by ID) will be grouped with its corresponding amount of occurrences.